 For event planners who want the details in third person:

-Mark Milke, PhD. is a political scientist, policy analyst, author, columnist and keynote speaker.
+Mark Milke, Ph.D. is a political scientist, policy analyst, author, columnist and keynote speaker.
 He has also served as a consultant to philanthropists.
+In 2018 and early 2019, he was the principal policy advisor to then-Alberta opposition leader Jason Kenney and lead “architect” of the United Conservative Party 2019 election platform.

-Mark's policy, popular and academic work includes five books, including his newest—Ralph vs. Rachel: A tale of two Alberta premiers—dozens of studies and over 1,000 columns including regular columns in Maclean's, the Globe and Mail, National Post and the Calgary Herald.
+Mark's policy, popular and academic work includes six books, including his newest to be released November 1—The Victim Cult: How the culture of blame hurts everyone and wrecks civilizations.
+He has authored dozens of studies and over 1,000 columns including regular columns in Maclean's, the Globe and Mail, National Post and the Calgary Herald.
 His public policy studies have been published by think tanks in Canada, the United States and Europe.

 Mark’s topics touch on everything from taxes, civil rights, and private property to airline competition, insurance, aboriginal policy, government monopolies and the folly of crony capitalism to lighter topics such as architecture and hiking.